All the FAQ you might need about our NJ Sober Living home.

 - Structured Sober Living in NJ offers residents a place to feel welcome and grow in their recovery.
 New Jersey offers a tremendous amount of activity and Ventnor has a strong, passionate recovery community

 - Quality structured programs will engage the family by teaching them about addiction and recovery, involving them in their son’s life and guiding them through the difficult process of learning the difference of helping vs. enabling

 How Long should someone stay?

 - “Sometimes quickly, sometimes slowly” – this phrase is often heard in the rooms of 12-step recovery.
-A highly motivated resident can easily work their way through our 3 phase program in 3 months.
-Someone who requires more motivation and encouragement may take longer, like 9 months
+A highly motivated resident can easily work their way through our 3 phase program in 5 months.
+Someone who requires more motivation, encouragement and struggles with time management may take longer to complete the program, like 7-9 months

 - If one of our residents is not a good fit for the house and it’s close-knit family environment, we will work with the resident to find an environment that is more conducive to their needs.
 The screening in our admission process is designed to eliminate this, but we will always make strides to assist the resident if necessary

 - What happens when someone graduates?
 Our residents can step down to one of the many unstructured sober living homes in Ventnor, NJ.
+Surfside also has “Phase 4” which is our less structured recovery home.
 This will help them foster the relationships they began to build and will enable them to keep the job they found

 - For a list of items to bring, please CLICK HERE